 ARTICLE IX – BOARD OF DIRECTORS

-Section 1 — The Board of Directors shall include the officers of the Organization, the Principal, and four Board members ‘at large.’
+Section 1 — The Board of Directors shall include the officers of the Organization, the Principal, and five Board members ‘at large.’
 Insofar as possible, each of the feeder schools should be equally represented on the Board.

-Section 2 — The four members ‘at large’ will each have specific domain and/or operational responsibility, e.g., technology, communications, programming, and volunteer engagement, decided as part of the nominating process and approved as part of the Board elections at the Spring Annual Meeting, or as needed during other scheduled Board meetings.
+Section 2 — The five members ‘at large’ will each have specific domain and/or operational responsibility, e.g., technology, communications, programming, volunteer engagement, and METCO, decided as part of the nominating process and approved as part of the Board elections at the Spring Annual Meeting, or as needed during other scheduled Board meetings.

 Section 3 — The Board of Directors shall meet with the Principal no less than six times during the school year.
 Meetings of just the Executive Committee may be called by the Co-Presidents or additional meetings of the Board of Directors may be called by the Co-Presidents, Executive Committee, or three members of the Board with one week’s notice given to all Board members.
 All as well as these additional meetings shall be open to all members of the Organization.

 Section 4 — Five members of the Board shall constitute a quorum.

 Section 5 — Meetings of the Board of Directors may be held in person or virtually (e.g., teleconference, video conferencing), though in-person meetings are preferred when not prohibited by external circumstances.
 In situations that require an immediate response and when it is not possible to schedule a meeting, decisions may be made virtually .
 In such cases, the decision will be ratified and noted in the minutes of the next meeting of the Board.

 Section 6 — The duties of the Board shall be to transact administrative business referred to it by the Co-Presidents or by the Organization through the Co-Presidents.